 State Data

-Wyoming has two decades of reliable information about homeschool participation trends.
+The Wyoming Deportment of Education has homeschool participation data available for download from 2018.
+The other estimates were collected and maintained by our researchers, which is why some years are missing.
 Until the pandemic, homeschool growth was slow.
-For example, 2000 students reported homeschooling in 2000, but increased to almost 4,000 at the height of the pandemic and slightly declined to 3,700 in 2022.
+For example, 2,000 students reported homeschooling in 2000, but increased to over 4,000 at the height of the pandemic and slightly declined to 3,900 in 2022.
 The number of homeschoolers in Wyoming remained high post-pandemic.

 Cross-Sector Comparison